 More commonly, these masks are used in Korean dramas and dance, Hahoe Tal Chum (Hahoe Mask Dance Drama).
 It is one of the traditional folk plays of Korea.
-It includes the 9 remaining masks as allegorical characters – Yangban (the arrogant aristocrat), Kaksi (the bride), Chung (the Buddhist monk), Choraengi (Yangban’s clownish servant), Sonbi (the pedantic scholar), Bune (the concubine), Imae (the jawless foolish servant), Baekjung (the murderous butcher), and Halmi (the old woman).
-The three missing masks were Chongkak (the bachelor), Byulchae (the tax collector), and Toktari (the old man).
+It includes the 9 remaining masks as allegorical characters – Yangban (the arrogant aristocrat), Kaksi (the bride), Chung (the Buddhist monk), Choraengi (Yangban’s clownish servant), Sonbi (the pedantic scholar), Bune (the concubine), Imae (the jawless foolish servant), Baekjung (the murderous butcher), and Halmi (the older woman).
+The three missing masks are Chongkak (the bachelor), Byulchae (the tax collector), and Toktari (the older man).

-This is the incomplete mask that wasn’t finished by the artist.
+This is the incomplete mask that the artist didn’t finish.
 It is the mask of a foolish servant who served a nobleman.
 The face shows a twisted nose and drooping eyes.

 The mask shows a concubine of either Yangban, the aristocrat, or Sonbi, the scholar.
 The mask has a tiny fixed mouth, smiling eyes, and apple cheeks – all representing beauty and good humor.

 The scholar mask represents a disgruntled face, and it shows he cannot be adapted to vulgar social structure.
 It is a representation of a scholar’s dignity and arrogance.
 The shape is triangular, with a wider head reflecting a smart brain.

 - O-House – Redefining South Korea’s Interior Home Decor

 - Korean Decorative Folding Fans from Amazon for Home Decor

 - Top 5 Korean Home Décor Gift Ideas from Amazon – Cute Figurines